selenozkan/QAFI/README.md

 ## Reference

 In case of using the QAFI predictor in your work, please use the following citation:
-Selen Ozkan, Natàlia Padilla, Xavier de la Cruz et al. QAFI: A Novel Method for Quantitative Estimation of Missense Variant Impact Using Protein-Specific Predictors and Ensemble Learning, 07 May 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4348948/v1]
+Ozkan, S., Padilla, N. & de la Cruz, X. QAFI: a novel method for quantitative estimation of missense variant impact using protein-specific predictors and ensemble learning.
+Hum.
+Genet.
+(2024). [https://doi.org/10.1007/s00439-024-02692-z]

 ---